alexandergustafssonflink/hundvillan/README.md

 -   Don’t forget “declare(strict_types=1);” in updateprofile.php

--   It might be easier to find in the css file if it was split into more files Good comments!
+-   It might be easier to find in the css file if it was split into more files.

+-   Good comments!
 But maybe you could have had some more to make it even clearer.

 -   Great that you are consistent and use the Camel case when naming the classes.
 I just saw “form-group”, maybe you should do the same there.